callnovo-cc/blog/_posts/2026-09-04-ai-wont-replace-outsourcing-partner.md

 **Vince Lupe** is a Marketing Specialist at Callnovo Contact Center, focused on customer-support operations, AI-enabled service models, and market development.

-## Disclosure

-This article was published by Callnovo Contact Center.
-It provides general operational information and does not constitute legal, financial, security, or compliance advice.

 ## References

 - [Callnovo. (n.d.). *AI-powered customer service — Human expertise, machine intelligence.*](https://callnovo.ai/ai-customer-service/)